A fully funded three-year program with a $20,000 stipend per year.

 * An extremely active and critically acclaimed faculty.

 * MFA thesis defense that may include outside readers.
-Past outside readers have included such writers as Jenny Boully, Gary Paul Nabhan, Steven Church, Luís Alberto Urrea, and Kim Stanley Robinson.
+Past outside readers have included such writers as Jenny Boully, Brandon Shimoda, Gary Paul Nabhan, Steven Church, Luís Alberto Urrea, and Kim Stanley Robinson.

 * The lushest desert in the world with mountains all around.

 Since 1972, the University of Arizona has offered one of the preeminent MFA programs in the country for the study of creative writing.
 With workshops and craft seminars in fiction, creative nonfiction, and poetry, we offer intensive instruction in literary craft and the study of literature from a writer’s perspective, as well as opportunities to strengthen professional skills and flourish as a writer.
-The program requires three years in residence, the completion of 42 academic units, including four workshops in one genre and four craft courses, one of which must be outside of your genre.
+The program requires three years in residence, the completion of 42 academic units, including workshops and craft courses.
 A student’s studies culminate in the production of an aesthetic statement and a thesis manuscript.
-The program is fully funded, with assistantships in teaching composition offered to all incoming MFA students.
-You have the opportunity to apply to teach creative writing in your second year.
+The program is fully funded at $20,000 a year, with teaching assistantships offered to all incoming MFA students and the opportunity to apply to teach creative writing.
 Assistantships include salary, health insurance and a complete tuition waiver.

 A writer engages in the world.
 With this in mind, we invite students to develop a course of study parallel to the page, whether it is in the University, the city of Tucson, the Sonoran desert, or beyond.
-You have the chance to volunteer with and/or have a for-credit internship with such organizations as the UA Poetry Center, Sonora Review, Fairy Tale Review, Diagram, New Michigan Press, The Volta, Letter Machine Editions, Edible Baja Arizona, terrain.org, Spork Press, Kore Press, Field Studies in Writing program sends three students to write and research in residence at the UA-Mexico border.
+You have the chance to volunteer with and/or have a for-credit internship with such organizations as the UA Poetry Center, Sonora Review, Fairy Tale Review, Diagram, New Michigan Press, Edible Baja Arizona, terrain.org, Kore Press, and the poetry collective POG.
+The Field Studies in Writing program sends three students to write and research in residence at the UA-Mexico border.